VSteinborn/Solar-System-Simulation/README.txt

       -all masses should be given in kg
       -all position coordinates should be in au (astronomical units) -all velocity coordinates should be in au/day

+simParameter.txt:
+////////////////////
+The simParameter.txt file is formatted in the folowing way: tTotal dt

+where:
+tTotal- The total time the simulation should run for (in days) dt- Time step of the simulation (in days)